 Boat maintenance and repair is all too often considered an onerous chore, something one has to begrudgingly undertake.
 Unlike the motor vehicle at home, where you drop it off at the shop and collect when done.
 No matter how much hired help you get to do your boat maintenance and repair tasks, you will still have work to do.
 As everyone knows the hourly rates can be quite steep for a marine engineer or electrician at the marina to do an oil change on your engine, or any other designated and often simple fault diagnosis and correction tasks.

 Most of us can’t really afford the luxury of relying on expensive service people.
 If you can afford to get people in, more power to you, although these days and post Covid 19 you can wait weeks or months to get someone down to the boat.
-Hopefully this webpage will enlighten you and stop the service people from trying to smother you with jargon and gobbledegook as an excuse to upsell you something expensive and new.
+Hopefully this webpage will enlighten you and stop the service people from trying to smother you with jargon and gobbledegook as an excuse to upsell you something expensive and new and as often is the case they are entirely useless and lacking in skills and knowledge.
 You can mitigate the effects of maintenance or unpredictable failures and at least understand them.
 Much of this page is extracted from my book the Marine Electrical and Electronics Bible now in the 4th Edition and completely revised and updated.
 Essential tools for boat maintenance and DIY boat maintenance tips are included.

 For a liveaboard person let’s look at the range of boat maintenance and repair tasks as well as systems troubleshooting tasks you need to be regularly undertaking to ensure your boat is safe and seaworthy, whether for a weekend or a long-term offshore cruise.
 The first step is to generate a systems or equipment list that shows what needs maintenance.
 Many of the tasks are applicable whether sail or power and this is a general breakdown and not comprehensive